ninjoz/gitart/documentations/HLD.md

 	- A template engine to embed JavaScript directly into HTML enhances the development process.
 This not only simplifies our code but also boosts efficiency by consolidating logic and presentation in a single file.

 - `bcrypt` :
 	- A library for NodeJs that boosts security by safely encrypting passwords.
 Its advanced hashing defends against potential threats, ensuring user credentials remain protected.

+#### ${\color{lightgreen}Pages \space Details}$

 ## ${\color{lightgreen}3. \space Data \space Storage \space and \space Management}$